BLUE HORIZON, BOOK 4

 “Aww, you’re just not used to him yet,” the koala replied with a smile.
 “Sit in on one of his card games sometime.
 You’ll get to know him better.”

 The physician rubbed his eyes again.
 “Perhaps you’re right,” he said.
-“I don’t know what’s in his past that drives Legrand to drink so much, but when it gets to a point where he endangers others, I’m going to have to interfere.
+“I don’t know what’s in his past that drives Legrand to drink so much, but when it gets to a point where he endangers others, I will to have to interfere.
 He doesn’t like people meddling into his personal affairs, and I think he holds grudges against those he thinks have wronged him; I’m probably on his list.”

 “Justy?
 Are you in there?”